Sex and Relationship Education Policy

 Copies are available from the school office on request from parents/carers.

-We recognise the clear link between Jigsaw PSHE and the following policies and staff are aware of the need to refer to these policies when appropriate:
+We recognise the clear link between Kapow PSHE and the following policies and staff are aware of the need to refer to these policies when appropriate:

 - Science Curriculum Policy